turbomarko/turbo-drf/docs/index.rst

-.. cookiecutter-django documentation master file.
+.. turbo-drf documentation master file.

-Welcome to Cookiecutter Django's documentation!
+Welcome to Turbo DRF's documentation!
 ===============================================

-Powered by Cookiecutter_, Cookiecutter Django is a project template for jumpstarting production-ready Django projects.
+Powered by Cookiecutter_, Turbo DRF is a project template for jumpstarting production-ready Django Rest Framework projects.
 The template offers a number of generation options, we invite you to check the :ref:`dedicated page <template-options>` to learn more about each of them.

 .. _cookiecutter: https://github.com/cookiecutter/cookiecutter